 reference systems (CRS).

-Different task often also use different CRS. e.g. in construction engineering, national map making,
+Different tasks often also use different CRS: e.g. in construction engineering, national map making,

 For many tasks, you need geoinormation from different sources.
 Often, they are hold

 coordinate reference systems.
 To use these different datasets together, you need to unify the

 coordinate reference system.
 Read e.g. [Voser 1996 ]-